MS-GPS-Hackathons/AI-Developer-Building-Intelligent-Apps-Hackathon-In-a-Day/README.md

-# Azure AI Developer Hackathon in a day - Building Intelligent Apps
+# Azure AI Developer Hackathon in a day for StartUps - Building Intelligent Apps

 This hackathon will provide a deep dive experience targeted for developers by integrating AI solutions into applications.
 Hackathon is a collaborative learning experience, designed as a set of challenges to practice your technical skills.
 By participating in this hackathon, you will be able to understand the capabilities of integrating AI services into applications.